jamesgraham0/Spotify-Votes-Mobile/README.md

 ✅ - Reset plaback on device on room creation (pause track and reset the progress to beginning (this resets the player)) ✅ - Fix bug with audio playing from mobile
-✅ - When room is deleted, clear the queue and reset playback
+✅ - When room is deleted, clear the queue and reset playback ✅ - Autoplay next track in queue when one finishes

-- Play tracks from a room's queue when one finishes Add event listener to the
+- Pop queue when track finishes
+    Add event listener to the
 - Add 'votes' to a track
 - Sort a rooms' queue based on votes